camronh/Lottery-Tutorial/PART2.md

 #### 3. Modify our constructor

-We need to set the [address](https://docs.api3.org/airnode/v0.7/reference/airnode-addresses.html) of the Airnode RRP contract we are using.
-We can do that in the constructor by making it an argument for deployment:
+We need to set the public [address](https://docs.api3.org/airnode/v0.7/reference/airnode-addresses.html) of the Airnode RRP contract on the blockchain that we're using.
+We can do this in the constructor by making it an argument for deployment:

 ```solidity
 constructor(uint256 _endTime, address _airnodeRrpAddress)